jmanav2002/tnote/README.md

 - Ability to add and remove tags for each note.
 - Adds timestamp for each note which has been added.
 - Written in uncomplicated python.
+- And lastly your grannny would love it.
 Need I say more?

 ***